trimble-oss/website-modus.trimble.com/content/foundations/icon-definitions.md

 ## Icon Anatomy, Sizes, and Design Considerations

-Trimble uses **both solid and line icons**.
+Trimble uses **both solid and outlined icons**.
 The choice should be consistent throughout the product.
-Be careful when using both solid and line icons within one UI: make sure that the use is deliberate, context-dependent, and logical.
-For example, you may use line icons to identify interactive icons and solid icons as charms or purely informational icons that are not clickable.
-For most products line icons are preferred.
+Be careful when using both solid and outline icons within one UI: make sure that the use is deliberate, context-dependent, and logical.
+For example, you may use outlined icons to identify interactive icons and solid icons as charms or purely informational icons that are not clickable.
+For most products outlined icons are preferred.
 For in-cab software or products used outdoors and/or with heavy gloves, solid icons are better for usability.

 The cornerstones of consistent icons: